-We estimate that our total fees for this audit will be \$48,400.
+As of the date of this MSA, the chart below sets out the entities and the services we will provide to them in respect of their year ends.
+The fees for these services will be based on our standard hourly rates, which may change from time to time.
 In addition to the professional fees, you will reimburse us for reasonable expenses and pay an administrative charge of 7% of professional fees, and applicable taxes.